CanadaAndrew/Project-Mullet/README.md

 # Project-Mullet
 Beauty App for Melissa Wright
-As of right now, whatever you want to test a certain page, switch the name.js and name.tx to App.js and App.tsx
+As of right now, whatever you want to test a certain page, switch the name.js and name.tx to App.js and App.tsx(if tsx is applicable)

 Install the dependencies(if haven't): npx expo install expo-linear-gradient